lifeIn a nutshell… sometimes!

 Ginny find herself repeating mantras like “I just can’t give him what he wants” and “I can’t be who he needs me to be”.
 Other times she finds herself thinking “He’s so ungrateful, doesn’t he see all I do for him?!” and her inner life feels like tennis match between resentment and mourning.

-She’s miserable and feels as though something must change or she will either literally lose her mind or even possibly die.
+She’s miserable and feels as though something must change or she will either literally lose her mind or even possibly die, or at least die without getting to experience what she knows she could be.

 Some days Ginny feels maybe she could loved by someone else.
 She feels deeply guilty and ashamed for even thinking that!
 “Where would I even go?” and “I’m not sure I could even find love!” are her constant inner refrain.